Need help getting started on Upwork? Check out our Online Course for New Freelancers.

 As a freelancer, you pay the Upwork Service Fee on all billings, including hours, milestones, and bonuses.
 It is included in the amounts clients see on your proposals, contracts, and profile.
 Most of your reports show only total charges, inclusive of fees—same as what the client would see.
 Fees are broken out in your Transactions and Earnings Reports.
 The total billed is your income and the fees paid may be deductible business expenses.

 Agencies working with Marketplace and Pro clients are subject to the same pricing structure.
 We calculate agency service fees based on total agency billings with a client across all contracts.
 This means that all contracts any of the agency’s freelancers have had with a single client count towards an agency’s lifetime billings with that client.

 All Marketplace and Pro contracts opened before the pricing takes effect are grandfathered in at their current service fee, until the freelancer has billed over $10,000 with the client.
 Then the fee will automatically lower to 5%.
 Any contracts opened after the pricing went into effect in your category are subject to the new sliding fees, including new contracts with existing clients.

 We continue to honor the Elance rate for freelancers who will begin or have begun an Upwork contract with a client they’ve worked with before on Elance.
 When applicable, this fee will also decrease to 5%.

 Freelancers participating in the Upwork Payroll service are paid through a third-party staffing firm and are therefore excluded from paying Upwork Service Fees.

 These sliding fees don’t apply to contracts with Enterprise clients.
 This is because Upwork negotiates individual contracts with those companies on a case by case basis.
 In general, Enterprise contracts have a flat 10% service fee.
-Enterprise clients are designated by this badge on their client profiles.
+Enterprise clients are designated by a badge on their client profiles.